Bar Exam Information

 In addition to the bar examination, most states, including Oklahoma, require students to pass the Multistate Professional Responsibility Examination (MPRE).
 This exam is offered three times each year and can be taken prior to graduation.
 Students should consider taking the MPRE after they complete the Professional Responsibility course.

-The National Conference of Bar Examiners and the ABA Section on Legal Education has produced a Comprehensive Guide to Bar Admission Requirements which is now available on line at http://www.ncbex.org/assets/media_files/Comp-Guide/CompGuide.pdf.
-Please refer to this guide when planning to register for a bar exam in the state of your choosing.
+The National Conference of Bar Examiners and the ABA Section on Legal Education has produced a Comprehensive Guide to Bar Admission Requirements for students who are planning to register for the bar exam in any state.